Portify/kiko-now/_posts/2020-01-09-catching-up-with-francesca.md

 ### 4) If you had a million pounds, what would you spend it on?

 “Sounds cheesy, but I want to buy a house for my mum.
 I’m a really family-orientated person.
-I want to make sure her mum is settled with full ownership of her house.
+I want to make sure my mum is settled with full ownership of her house.

 ### 5) Where can we follow and support Francesca?